flipperdevices/flipperzero-firmware/README.md

 The geiger counter board can be powered with +5V power pin of the **Flipper Zero**.
 This pin will automatically be enabled when the program is launched.

 Output pin for measure on arduino cannot be used on the **Flipper Zero** because output voltage is too low.
 You can use jack out port instead.
-Just cut jack wire and connect audio channel (left, right or both together) on **A7** GPIO :
+Just cut audio jack cable and connect audio channel (left, right or both together) on **A7** GPIO :

 <p align="center"><img src="https://github.com/nmrr/flipperzero-geigercounter/blob/main/img/jack.png" width=40% height=40%></p>